IOTechSystems/xrt-examples/DeviceServices/interactive-walkthrough/basic-operations.md

 the resource, and the interval we are wanting to read this resource at.

 The reply should indicate if the schedule add request was successful or not.
-You should then also start to see readings being published in a similar format to a get request reply but on the `TelemetryTopic`.
+You should then also start to see readings being published on the `DDATA` Topic.

 ### Delete schedule
 Once we have received a few readings we can then remove the schedule: